Dear Life (album): Background

-Following the departure of founding member Bryan Rempel in March 2014, High Valley returned as a duo and release their fourth studio album, County Line in October of that year.
+Following the departure of founding member Bryan Rempel in March 2014, High Valley returned as a duo and released their fourth studio album, County Line in October of that year.
 They experienced a commercial breakthrough with the record, landing six consecutive singles in the top 10 on Canadian country radio from 2014 through 2016 and earning three Gold-certified singles from Music Canada.
 In October 2015, High Valley signed a record deal with Atlantic Records and Warner Music Nashville.
 They soon began working on new music for their major-label debut, and had recorded seven of the songs that would make the album's final track listing by May 2016.

 The title, cover, and release date of Dear Life were revealed on October 3, 2016.
 The album was made available for pre-order on October 14.
 In support of pre-orders, one new promotional track was released to digital retailers weekly from October 14 through the release date of November 18, 2016.